jitran/fargate-cdk-deployer/conf/README.md

 Refer to [global.yml](global.yml) for a detailed description of each setting.

-*Note: If you're deploying via the docker-compose (deploy\*.sh scripts), changes to this config file will require a rebuild of the docker container.*
+*Note: If you're deploying via the docker-compose (deploy\*.sh scripts), changes to this config file will require a rebuild of the cdk container.*

 ## vpcs.yml